NHOrus/srwq-compilation/episode-10.md

 Three leap on the Ganduro, wielding their plasma cutters as the fingers of a massive claw.
 One forces its weapon through the barrier and makes a gouge in the big mechs flank, before being grabbed by a Sheath Anchor and promptly electrocuted.

-A boost knuckle bashs one aside as another fires a shotgun into the Grungusts chest.
-The ultrasharp shards dissappear into nothingness just before impact, as the Final Beam sears off the Gespensts new parts, leaving it almost normal again.
+A boost knuckle bashes one aside as another fires a shotgun into the Grungust's chest.
+The ultrasharp shards disappear into nothingness just before impact, as the Final Beam sears off the Gespensts new parts, leaving it almost normal again.

 One foolishly allows the Riese to get too close.
 The red paint bubbles off its left leg from the plasma sprayer, but the mech-thing is silenced by a single pile-bunker blow to the cockpit: The need for restraint is gone.